Email this link to a friend.

 Problems with HCG testing can occur if you have earlier been given HCG (human chorionic gonadotropin) injections for inducing ovulation.
 Normally, this exogenous HCG is excreted by the body in 10 days; but sometimes it can linger on.
 This is why, if the HCG level is very low, the test may need to be repeated, to confirm that the level is increasing.

-These are pregnancies in which the HCG test is positive after the period has been missed; the levels increase, but are still low; and no pregnancy is ever documented on ultrasound.
+These are pregnancies in which the HCG test is positive after the period has been missed; the levels increase but are still low, and no pregnancy is ever documented on ultrasound.
 Biochemical pregnancies are often seen after IVF and GIFT.
-While they are not clinical pregnancies, they are of useful prognostic information, because they may mean that your chance of getting pregnant in a future cycle are good.
+While they are not clinical pregnancies, they are of useful prognostic information, because they may mean that your chance of getting pregnant in a future cycle is good.

-One drawback with the HCG test is that a positive HCG simply means a pregnancy is present in the body - it does not provide any information about the location of this pregnancy, which may be tubal or ectopic.
+One drawback of the HCG test is that a positive HCG simply means pregnancy is present in the body - it does not provide any information about the location of this pregnancy, which may be tubal or ectopic.

 Remember that the HCG is produced by the placenta, and not the embryo.
 This means that the HCG levels may continue to rise even if you have a non-viable pregnancy ( also known as an anembryonic pregnancy or missed abortion).